Hybrid project management

 Summary

-One of the biggest challenges when implementing hybrid project management is resistance and lack of understanding.
+One of the biggest challenges in implementing hybrid project management is resistance and lack of understanding.
 Some employees and stakeholders may be skeptical of change and concerned about how hybrid project management will affect their roles and responsibilities.
-It is crucial to invest time and resources in education and communication to create a broad understanding and support for the method.
+It is crucial to invest time and resources in education and communication to create broad understanding and support for the method.

 That's what our customers say